Using an expired domain for your website.

-I had the surprise of my life this week when one of the niche website using the expired domain finally started showing in Google search results and receiving traffic for multiple keywords.
+This week, I was surprised when one of the niche websites using the expired domain finally started showing in Google search results and receiving traffic for multiple keywords.

 Finally, all my hard work had paid off, but how?

-Well, long story short, the expired domain appeared to have been severely penalize in Google to the point of not being indexed.
+Long story short, the expired domain appeared to have been severely penalized by Google to the point of not being indexed.

 However, what tipped me that the domain had been severely penalized was a combination of a multitude of 404 errors in Google Webmaster Tools in conjunction to the Wayback Machine.

-Google Webmaster Tools really shed light on the matter because it displayed what look to be nothing but spammy content links to spammy content used by the previous owner.
+Google Webmaster Tools really shed light on the matter because it displayed what looked to be nothing but spammy content links to spammy content used by the previous owner.

-And here I was pouring my blood, sweat, tears and everything else into an expired domain that was not going to rank until the penalty timed out.
+And here I was, pouring my blood, sweat, tears, and everything else into an expired domain that would not rank until the penalty timed out.

-Lesson learned although I should not have had to learn it had I been more cautious and less giddy about finding such a gem of an expired domain.
+Lesson learned: I should not have had to learn it had I been more cautious and less giddy about finding such a gem of an expired domain.

 Should I rehabilitate an expired domain or register a new domain?